Majkyel/gatsby-static-page/README.md

 ## 🚀 Quick start

-# This is simple project in Gatsby or GraphQL technologies.
-Inside project I also use styled-components library to quick implement css styles.
+# This is simple project with Gatsby and GraphQL technologies.
+In project I also used styled-components library to quick implement css styles.

 1.  **Create production version.**